janobourian/aws/docs/aws_compute/ec2.md

 * Amazon Machine Image
 * AMI are a customization of an EC2 Instance
 * AMI are built for a specific region and can be copied across regions
+* Two ways of creating an AMI
+    * AMI from EC2 instance
+    * AMI from EBS Snapshot

 ### EC2 Instance Store